 Disney’s Virtual Queue was rolled out last year with the opening of Star Wars: Galaxy’s Edge and became the only way to ride Rise of the Resistance.
 We know not many of you have had the greatest experiences with getting boarding passes for Rise of the Resistance, but we blame the ride’s popularity, not the system.

-For whatever reason they feel that the best short-term solution is to just use stand-by queues for all the attractions.
-That’s right, no FastPass+, no Virtual Queue, just a good ole fashioned stand-by queue.
+For whatever reason, they feel that the best short-term solution is to just use standby queues for all the attractions.
+That’s right, no FastPass+, no big Virtual Queue movement, just a good ole fashioned standby queue.
+Everyone has to wait in line like pre-FastPass times.

 Is Disney still working on the Virtual Queue behind the scenes for use later on in 2020 or 2021?
 That remains to be seen.